Azure-Samples/active-directory-dotnet-graphapi-web/README.md

 ### Create and Publish the sample to an Azure Web Site

-1. Sign in to the [Azure management portal](https://manage.windowsazure.com).
+1. Sign in to the [Azure portal](https://portal.azure.com).
-2. Click on Web Sites in the left hand nav.
-3. Click New in the bottom left hand corner, select Compute --> Web Site --> Quick Create, select the hosting plan and region, and give your web site a name, e.g. webappgraphapi-contoso.azurewebsites.net.
+2. Click New in the top left hand corner, select Web + Mobile --> Web App, select the hosting plan and region, and give your web site a name, e.g. webappgraphapi-contoso.azurewebsites.net.
 Click Create Web Site.
 4. Once the web site is created, click on it to manage it.
 For this set of steps, download the publish profile and save it.
 Other deployment mechanisms, such as from source control, can also be used.
 5. Switch to Visual Studio and go to the WebAppGraphAPI project.
 Right click on the project in the Solution Explorer and select Publish.
 Click Import, and import the publish profile that you just downloaded.
 6. On the Connection tab, update the Destination URL so that it is https, for example https://webappgraphapi-contoso.azurewebsites.net.
 Click Next.